dbos-inc/dbos-docs/docs/python/examples/earthquake-tracker.md

 ## Import and Initialize the App

-Let's start off with imports and initializing the DBOS app.
+In our main file (`earthquake_tracker/main.py`) let's start off with imports and initializing the DBOS app.

 ```python